 Investa-Gate publishes analytical scoring.
 It does not publish buy or sell recommendations.
 It does not produce price targets it can defend.
 The framework exists to make stock evaluation legible, not to replace judgment.
 Verify everything independently before making investment decisions.

-The homepage carries a complete sample — every gate and the verdict shown.
+The homepage carries a complete sample — all three gate scores and the numbers behind them.